 Highlighted Court Victories

-FFRF has more than 19,000 members nationwide “who are opposed to government preferences and favoritism toward religion.”
+At the time of the filing, FFRF had more than 19,000 members nationwide “who are opposed to government preferences and favoritism toward religion.”
 This non-enforcement “constitutes preferential treatment to churches and religious organizations that is not provided to other tax-exempt organizations, including FFRF,” the complaint notes.
 “Churches and religious organizations obtain a significant benefit as a result of being non-exempt from income taxation, while also being able to preferentially engage in electioneering, which is something secular tax-exempt organizations cannot do.”
 This preferential tax exemption involves more than $100 billion annually in tax-free contributions to churches and religious organizations in the United States.

 - Read press release